-A perfect chilled and frozen cocktail with perfect summer flavors!
+A perfect chilled and frozen watermelon raspberry frosé cocktail with perfect summer flavors!

-With the hot days of summer fully in effect and with everyone looking for great ways to beat the heat, why not turn to something fun, fruity and frozen?
+With the hot days of summer fully in effect, everyone looking for great ways to beat the heat.
+Why not turn to something fun, fruity and frozen?
 One of the big drink sensations sweeping the nation totally checks all the boxes for a great summer treat, the Frosé!
 We came up with our take on this frozen drink, the Watermelon Raspberry Frosé.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-What is a Frosé?
-Simply put is a catchy name for a frozen Rosé,a slushy concoction made by freezing that wonderfully pink wine that isn’t quite red enough to be a red and not white enough to be a white!
-Rosé is one of the oldest styles of wine, as it uses the ancient style of maturation with some contact with the grape skins that comes from the simple pressing method used to break down the grapes which leads to a lighter fruitier wine than the more modern red wines.
+Simply put it has a catchy name for a frozen Rosé, a slushy concoction made by freezing that wonderfully pink wine that isn’t quite red enough to be a red and not white enough to be a white!
+Rosé is one of the oldest styles of wine, as it uses the ancient style of maturation.
+That maturation has some contact with the grape skins that comes from the simple pressing method used to break down the grapes.
+This leads to a lighter fruitier wine than the more modern red wines.

-We chunked out the watermelon into nice easy to freeze chunks and let them get nice and frozen while we headed off on our trip.
+We chunked out the watermelon into nice, easy to freeze chunks.
+Then we let them get nice and frozen while we headed off on our trip.
 While the watermelon chucks were freezing, we poured out a nice Rosé into ice cube trays and let them freeze.
 We knew that our trip to Kansas City (did you see our adventures on Instagram?) was going to be a warm one so both of us were looking forward to a dip in the pool when we got back.

-Of course a good lazy day relaxing in the pool needs a good drink, so we had our Watermelon Raspberry Frosé in mind before we even left for our trip!
+Of course a good lazy day relaxing in the pool needs a good drink!
+So we then had our Watermelon Raspberry Frosé in mind before we even left for our trip!